 - Overuse of pain medication

-- Pressure from tight-fitting headgear, such as a helmet or goggles
+- Pressure from tight headgear, such as a helmet or goggles

-- Trigeminal neuralgia (disruption of the nerve connecting the face and brain)
+- Trigeminal neuralgia (as well as other neuralgias, all involving irritation of certain nerves connecting the face and brain)

-- Rebound headaches (caused by overuse of pain medication)
+- Medication overuse headaches (caused by overuse of pain medication)

 - Sinus headaches (caused by inflammation and congestion in sinus cavities)

-- Spinal headaches (caused by low levels of cerebrospinal fluid, possibly the result of trauma, spinal tap or spinal anesthesia)
+- Spinal headaches (caused by low pressure or volume of cerebrospinal fluid, possibly the result of spontaneous cerebrospinal fluid leak, spinal tap or spinal anesthesia)

-- Thunderclap headaches (a group of disorders that involves sudden, severe headaches)
+- Thunderclap headaches (a group of disorders that involves sudden, severe headaches with multiple causes)

 Causes shown here are commonly associated with this symptom.
 Work with your doctor or other health care professional for an accurate diagnosis.